 Due to the coronavirus pandemic, some of the laws around taking sick days have been modified to help workers and employers cope.
-We’ve updated the information below to reflect changes as of March 27, 2020.
-For the latest information, visit the provincial government website.
+We’ve updated the information below to reflect changes as of May 1, 2020.

 Your entitlement to taking sick days

-In response to the coronavirus outbreak, the provincial government has introduced two new types of leave.
-The first, COVID-19 leave, is an unpaid, job-protected leave available to workers who aren’t able to work due to the pandemic.
-Workers will be able to take this leave for as long as they need it while this public health emergency lasts.
+In response to the coronavirus outbreak, the provincial government has introduced a COVID-19 leave.
+This is an unpaid, job-protected leave available to workers who aren’t able to work due to the pandemic.
+Workers can take this leave for as long as they need it while the public health emergency lasts.

-Whether you’re entitled to paid sick days will depend on the terms of your employment contract.
+You may be entitled to more than this legal minimum, depending on the terms of your employment contract.
 Every worker has an employment contract.
 The terms of your contract may be in a written agreement.
 Or the terms may be expressed in other ways, such as in:

 - letters or emails you received from your employer before you started working

 - anything you’re asked to sign before or after you started working

 - an office policy manual or staff handbook